Farukbsfmstu/Farukbsfmstu/README.md

-- 🌱 I’m currently learning SpringBoot & Angular.
-I look forward to utilizing my skills both from my education and from the field itself to help build exciting software technologies and push forward the field.
+- 🌱 Highly motivated Computer Science graduate,and skilled in programming, Data Structure ,algorithms, software development, and a fast learner with Java.Interested in leveraging my education and the skills in the field of software development and pushing forward the field.
 - 🎯 Portfolio website: [Portfolio](https://farukbsfmstu.github.io/)
 <br>